 Most of the terrain on this popular mountain destination falls into the intermediate category, while only 15% of the runs fall into a beginner-level category.
 Additionally, Bear Mountain is home to Southern California’s only Superpipe, an asset that young riders love to come to the area for!
 There are 198 developed and 550 undeveloped/natural skiable acres.

-It’s worthy to note that Bear Mountain is a part of the Big Bear Mountain Resort; therefore, when you buy a lift pass here you can also ski at the neighboring Snow Summit (detailed below) during your stay!
+It’s worth noting that Bear Mountain is a part of the Big Bear Mountain Resort; therefore, when you buy a lift pass here you can also ski at the neighboring Snow Summit (detailed below) during your stay!
 With Big Bear being more of a populous city, there are no shortages of lodging and dining options throughout the area, especially as you get further down the mountain and closer to Big Bear Lake.

 Snow Summit Ski Resort (in Big Bear) (98mi/2hrs)

-With snowfall varying from year-to-year in this area, Snow Summit has extensive snowmaking operations that help keep the trails open and includes night skiing on most days of the week as well.
-Founded in 1952, Snow Summit has a base elevation of 7,000 feet and peak of 8,200 ft.
+With snowfall varying from year to year in this area, Snow Summit has extensive snowmaking operations that help keep the trails open and includes night skiing on most days of the week as well.
+Founded in 1952, Snow Summit has a base elevation of 7,000 feet and a peak of 8,200 feet.

 Additionally, Snow Summit features excellent eateries on their mountaintop for when you’re ready to relax and take a rest from the slopes for a bit.
 One of the most popular places is Hog on the Rocks, which has excellent BBQ food and is a great break spot to enjoy the view of the mountain itself.